apache/dubbo-go-hessian2/README.md

 ## Notice for inheritance

-`go-hessian2` support inheritance struct, but the following situations should be avoided.
+`go-hessian2` supports inheritance struct, but the following situations should be avoided.

-### Avoid fields with the same name in multiple parent struct
++ **Avoid fields with the same name in multiple parent struct**

 The following struct `C` have inherited field `Name`(default from the first parent), but it's confused in logic.